 To ensure readmission consideration, follow these deadlines:

-Summer or Fall Term—Apply by February 1
+- Summer or Fall Term — Apply by March 1

-Spring Term—Apply by October 1
+- Spring Term — Apply by October 1

 2. Complete the university reentry application.

-3. Schedule an appointment with a SoHE academic advisor by calling 608-262-2608.
+3. Schedule an appointment with a Human Ecology academic advisor by calling 608-262-2608 or emailing advising@sohe.wisc.edu.

 - Use this advising appointment to: (re)establish a relationship with your academic advisor, review your enrollment plan for the term you intend to return, and review your degree completion plan.

-Declaring Additional Majors
+Declaring Multiple Majors

-School of Human Ecology undergraduates can declare an additional undergraduate major in the College of Letters & Science.
+School of Human Ecology undergraduates can declare an additional undergraduate major in the College of Letters & Science and a limited number of majors in the School of Education and College of Agriculture and Life Sciences.
 This is not a second degree.
-The additional major is noted on the student's transcript if all requirements of the Letters & Science major are completed.
+The additional major is noted on the student's transcript if all requirements of the second major are completed.
+School of Human Ecology students must plan to finish all additional academic programs concurrently with their Human Ecology degree.

-Earning Two Undergraduate Degrees Simultaneously
+Earning Dual Degrees

 Residency Requirement